 It is home to thousands of migratory waterfowl as well as numerous resident desert birds.
 There are nine ponds available for birding, surrounded by both paved and soft surfaces.
 The paved path is approximately 3/4 of a mile long and is accessible by wheelchair.
 The soft surfaces are mostly level and allow for easy walking.
 When you visit, expect to do a lot of walking and allow yourself adequate time to visit the area.
 We also recommend that you wear appropriate clothing and comfortable, sturdy shoes.
 Bring water, a hat, and wear sunscreen.
 If you do not have binoculars, we have some available for loan.

 While you're here, be sure to stop by our gift shop.
 We have a nice selection of souvenirs, educational materials, and gifts for every bird lover.
-We also offer educational programs for all ages.
-Please refer to Henderson Happenings for a current schedule.
+We also offer events,, guided tours and educational programs for all ages.
+Please refer to Henderson Happenings for current information.

 Register to Volunteer With Us